liakhovitch/robot/README.md

 # Robot
-Documentation for the robot I made for my siblings
+Documentation for the robot I made for my siblings.

 ## What is this?
 In early 2022, I made a robot to help my siblings learn programming.